 402717008 – IgA Pemphigus

-- Sneddon-Wilkinson (classic subcorneal pustular dermatosis) – Identical clinical and histologic features of IgA pemphigus, but the direct immunofluorescence in Sneddon-Wilkinson is negative.
+- Classic subcorneal pustular dermatosis (Sneddon-Wilkinson disease) – Identical clinical and histologic features of IgA pemphigus, but the direct immunofluorescence (DIF) is negative.

-- Bullous impetigo – Superficial, flaccid vesicles that progress to serous or yellow-filled bulla with minimal erythema.
+- Bullous impetigo / pediatric bullous impetigo – Superficial, flaccid vesicles that progress to serous or yellow-filled bulla with minimal erythema.
 Secondary yellow crusting is common.

 - Linear IgA bullous dermatosis of childhood – Look for grouped or annular papules, vesicles, or bullae on the extensor surfaces and buttocks.
-New lesions may present at the peripheral edge of a previous blister giving it a "crown of jewels" appearance.
+New lesions may present at the peripheral edge of a previous blister, giving it a "crown of jewels" appearance.
+DIF shows linear deposition of IgA along the basement membrane zone.

 - Pustular psoriasis – Localized or widespread, erythematous, sterile pustules that may be distributed in "sheets" or in a more localized, annular pattern.